ArjunaReddy/URL-Shortener/README.md

 ## Software Requirements
 1. code::blocks IDE is recommended for linking MySQL/C connector libraries,dll and header files.<br />
 2. Xampp web server solution stack<br />
+3. SQLAPI++ Library<br />
+IMPORTANT : Please ensure that xampp folder and SQLAPI folder is present in C:\ directory to avoid complications

 ## Installation
 1. Link the libraries and header files provided in the MySQL folder.<br />